AgrawalVi/odin-recipes/README.md

 # odin-recipes

-This is my repository for the first project in my Odin Project journey.
+This is my repository for the first project in my Odin Project journey - Recipes